deanpmiller/ANF-Cache-Vols/README.md

 ## Script Workflow

 ### Step 1: Create Cache
-Creates an ANF FlexCache volume using parameters defined in a hashtable :
+Creates an ANF FlexCache volume using parameters defined in a hashtable.
+My example is configuired with the following properties:

 - **Capacity:** 100 GiB minimum
 - **Throughput** 16MiB/s